-However at the moment on a physical level much intervention takes place for the solving and taking away of transsexualistic problems and unease’s while there is no dysfunctioning of the organs of generation whatsoever.
-Then in such cases causes of unease’s are not taken away and the chance is very real that on a later point in time the causes that weren’t taken away will reveal themselves somewhere else in a different way.
+However at the moment on a physical level much intervention takes place for the solving and taking away of transsexualistic problems and unease's while there is no dysfunctioning of the organs of generation whatsoever.
+Then in such cases causes of unease's are not taken away and the chance is very real that at a later point in time the causes that weren't taken away will reveal themselves somewhere else in a different way.
 Such an intervention is also physically very drastic and it can bring about a great disturbance of the balance in that area.

 The reason that nowadays so often is opted for a physical intervention with transsexualism has ironically to do with the fear for an unjust medicalization of transsexualism.
 One is afraid to be labeled as intolerant when transsexualism would be labeled a psychic disease.
 This is connected to the, just or not, relation of transsexualism with homosexuality.
 With reference to tolerance there is much social resistance against the labeling of homosexuality as a psychic disease.
 Because transsexualism as 'transgenderism' is mentioned in one breath with lesbianism, homosexuality and bisexuality (the well-known lhbt-group) one tends to apply the dominant social conceptions with regards to homosexuality also to transsexualism.
 This is not thought through and also undesirable because each of them needs its own approach.
 With transsexuality one should actually, for earlier mentioned reasons, give more attention to the psychic aspect and less to the physical.